labring-actions/devbox-runtime/Service/mcp/python-3-12/README.md

 # Python MCP Server Example

-This is a simple Springboot MCP server application that uses Claude's official MCP-related dependencies to implement the remote server function of SSE communication.
+This is a simple Python MCP server application that uses Claude's official MCP-related dependencies to implement the remote server function of SSE communication.

 ## Project Description